boddhisattva/boddhisattva/README.md

 - Having other ideas in mind?
 I look forward to discussing other collaboration opportunities together :)

 If you are or you know someone who is looking for a **human-centered programmer** with some or all of the above mentioned experience/skills and if you think I could be a good fit for such opportunities, I'd sincerely appreciate your reaching out to me(via: **mail4mohnishj@gmail.com**) or spreading the word, thank you :)

+**P.S**:

+1. **I'm open to discuss contract to full time hire roles too**, however there's a current need(happy to discuss the reasons transparently over a call) for me to start work as a contractor/freelancer.

+2. I have intentionally removed my contact number from my public résumé above.
+Happy to share it via email if needed.

+3. I'm happy to share references as needed.
+If you'd like to speak to an ex colleague of mine about my work, I can also arrange the same as needed.
+On a related note, some of my [ex colleagues have also recommend my work on LinkedIn](https://de.linkedin.com/in/mohnish-jadwani-9a924619)